riyadomf/flippit/Readme.md

 #### **V3: The Hybrid Approach - Augmenting ML with LLM Intelligence (Final Approach)**
-#### **V3: The Hybrid Approach - Augmenting ML with LLM Intelligence (Final Approach)**

-The latest and most powerful version of the scoring engine is a hybrid system that combines the predictive power of XGBoost with the nuanced text understanding of a Large Language Model (LLM).
+Finally, I combined the predictive power of XGBoost with the nuanced text understanding of a Large Language Model (LLM).

-**The Core Insight:** A simple keyword-based system is brittle.
+**The Core Insight:** A simple keyword-based system has shortcomings.
 An LLM, by contrast, understands the semantic difference between "needs a new kitchen faucet" (minor) and "needs a full kitchen remodel" (major).
-We leveraged this by using an LLM as an advanced feature engineering engine.
+I leveraged this by using an LLM as an advanced feature engineering engine.

 1.  **Offline LLM Feature Generation:**
     An offline script processes both the `sold_properties.csv` and `for_sale_properties.csv` datasets.
 Using a carefully crafted few-shot prompt, the LLM analyzes the `text` description of each property and outputs a structured JSON object containing: